actmd/abraham/README.md

 ### Automatic vs. manual tours

-By default, Abraham will automatically trigger a tour that the current user hasn't seen yet.
+By default, Abraham will automatically start a tour that the current user hasn't seen yet.
 You can instead define a tour to be triggered manually using the `trigger` option:

 ```yml
 walkthrough: